 “Technology and automation are a key part of our DNA,” he adds.

-With the company priding itself on state-of-the art facilities guaranteeing manufacturing excellence, HFG’s opening of the Heathwood facility in Brisbane, Queensland in 2019 to meet the demands of Woolworths’ northern supply chain represented the culmination of this commitment to a technologically advanced operation.
+With the company priding itself on state-of-the art facilities guaranteeing manufacturing excellence, Hilton Foods Group’s opening of the Heathwood facility in Brisbane, Queensland in 2019 to meet the demands of Woolworths’ northern supply chain represented the culmination of this commitment to a technologically advanced operation.

 “Heathwood is the jewel in our crown from a technology point of view and in terms of size and volume,” he comments.
 Following the acquisition of assets for both Truganina and Heathwood in 2020, HFG now operates these facilities independently, with further expansion imminent.